Family Employment Readiness Program

 Start you job search off right by making it your first stop in your job search plan.

-In addition, FERP can help you look for a job at the next duty station before you move.
+FERP can help you look for a job at your next duty station before you move.
 If you're planning a Permanent Change of Station (PCS) move, don't delay your job search.
 Talk to a FERP counselor before you go.

 Spouse Employment Preference